Skip to content

 app_rpt commands

-• rpt show channels <node>
+• rpt show channels <node> shows the channel driver information associated with the node

-• rpt show variables <node> (replaces rpt showvars)
+• rpt show variables <node> (replaces rpt showvars) shows the current value of all the app_rpt variables for the node

+• rpt show registrations is the new command to show HTTP registrations.
 ASL3 uses a new HTTP registration system.
-The old IAX registration system and iax2 show registry command still exist but HTTP registration should be used in its place.
+The old IAX registration system and iax2 show registry command still exist, but HTTP registration should be used in its place.

+• rpt lookup <node> can be used to lookup the IP address of a node.
 In addition to the new registration system, ASL3 now implements a DNS lookup of node information.
 By default, ASL3 will first query the AllStarLink DNS servers to resolve node information.
-It will fall back to the external rpt_extnodes file if the node cannot be resolved by DNS.
+It will fall back to the external rpt_extnodes file, if the node cannot be resolved by DNS.

-You can use the Asterisk CLI command rpt lookup <node> command to show the IP address of a node.
 For example, rpt lookup 2000 will show the IP of node 2000.
-If you have the "bind9-host" package installed on your system, the equivalent Linux CLI command to query the IP would be host 2000.nodes.allstarlink.org.
+If you have the bind9-host package installed on your system, the equivalent Linux CLI command to query the IP would be host 2000.nodes.allstarlink.org.

-The node lookup routines will output debug information showing the node lookups if the debug level is set to 4 or higher.
+The node lookup routines will output debug information showing the node lookups, if the debug level is set to 4 or higher.

-The operation of this ASL3 feature can be controlled by changing the following information in rpt.conf.
+The operation of this ASL3 feature can be controlled by changing the following information in rpt.conf:

 [general]